-3 Mixing and Casting
+3- Mixing and Casting

-This study used three mixes of concrete with different contents of glass powder to determine its effects on the behavior of concrete.
-The first mix, which acted as the control, had no glass powder, whereas the second mix and third mix had 5% and 10% glass powder respectively as a partial substitute of the weight of the fine aggregate.
-In all mixes, the measurement of cement, water, and coarse aggregate remained unchanged, 450 kg/m^3 of cement, 158 kg/m^3 of water and 855 kg/m^3 of gravel were used to make each batch of mixes to allow comparisons to be made in a similar manner.
-Fine aggregate (sand) was modified based on glass powder replacement whereby the control mix had 540 kg/m^3 of sand compared to the 5% glass mix of 513 kg/m^3 of sand and 27 kg/m^3 of glass powder and 486 kg/m^3 of sand and 54 kg/m^3 of glass powder in the 10% glass mix.
-Table 4 shows the mix proportions of all concrete mixes evaluated in this study.
+This study used three mixes of concrete with different contents of glass powder to determine their effects on the behavior of concrete.
+The first mix, which acted as the control, had no glass powder, whereas the second mix and third mix had 5 % and 10 % glass powder, respectively, as a partial substitute for the weight of the fine aggregate.
+In all mixes, the measurement of cement, water, and coarse aggregate remained unchanged; 450 kg/m of cement, 158 kg/m of water, and 855 kg/m of gravel were used to make each batch of mixes to allow comparisons to be made similarly.
+Fine aggregate (sand) was modified based on glass powder replacement, whereby the control mix had 540 kg/m of sand compared to the 5% glass mix of 513 kg/m of sand, 27 kg/m of glass powder, and 486 kg/m of sand and 54 kg/m of glass powder in the 10% glass mix.
+Table 3 shows the mix proportions of all concrete mixes evaluated in this study.
 This controlled change enabled us to determine the impact of the recycled glass powder to the fresh and hardened values of the concrete mixes.